Related Subjects: Type 1 DM

 |Maturity Onset Diabetes of the Young (MODY)

-Cardinal symptoms include the abrupt onset of severe proximal leg pain involving the thigh, hip, or back, followed by progressive weakness and atrophy within weeks.
+β‘ Cardinal symptoms: abrupt onset of severe proximal leg pain (thigh, hip, or back), followed within weeks by progressive weakness and muscle wasting.

 - Also called Bruns Garland syndrome.